Migraine is NOT just a headache. It is a neurological condition that can be well controlled with the right approach.

 Goal: Stop or reduce current headache

 Earlier = more effective.
-Don't wait for pain to become severe!
+Don't wait for pain to build — a small fire is easy to put out, a large one is not.

 Yes.
 The medicines commonly used (like Flunarizine, Propranolol, Topiramate, Amitriptyline) have been used safely for decades.
 Your doctor will choose based on your profile and monitor for any side effects.
 The benefit of fewer, less severe headaches usually far outweighs any risks.